 Powell Lake Lodge consists of 8.35 acres (3.38 hectares) of gently sloping land with approximately 1,300 feet of lake frontage.
 The land is under a Crown Commercial Lease with a 10-year term, which commenced on November 9, 2022 and is due to be renewed on November 9, 2032.

 The property is improved with five self-contained cedar cabins.
-Three of the cabins are 800 ft2 each with 2 bedrooms that sleeps 4-6 people.
+Three of the cabins are 800 ft2 each with 2 bedrooms that sleep 4-6 people.
 The remaining two cabins are 450 ft2 each with 1 bedroom that sleeps 2-4 people.

 Each cabin has a full kitchen with a fridge and stove, a full bathroom with a shower, sink and toilet, and the living and eating areas are fully furnished.
 The fridge, stove, hot water and lighting are all propane and a wood stove provides heat.

-Each cabin also has a lake view and a picturesque view of snow capped Bear Tooth Mountain.
-Other out buildings include a wood-fired sauna and tool shed.
+Each cabin also has a lake view and a picturesque view of snow-capped Bear Tooth Mountain.
+Other outbuildings include a wood-fired sauna and tool shed.
 The foreshore, dock and floating sundeck are protected by a log breakwater.